BaseMax/CPP-MyLanguage/README.md

 # C++ MyLanguage

+My Language Cpp TINY Library

+> A c++ library to handle and manage all of words/strings and languages of a software in a JSON structure.

 If your software is a bit international and you want to handle and manage all of strings and languages from server.

 **JSON** is a good format and you can easily seperate words and strings into diffrent parts.
 But main problem is how to parse a complex **JSON** structure in c+ and use this.